Monday, June 24, 2024

 It turns out that Florida's best known adult-aged child, Ronnie DeSantis, has cut all or nearly all state grants from cultural organizations.
 Specifically, he has eliminated $32M in grants.
 I wouldn't begin to guess what this game feels like to Ronnie, but it has very significant consequences for Florida arts organizations.

 No arts organization can raise ticket prices to fulfill its budget.
 Ticket prices would be so high that no one would attend.
-The organizations still get county, municipality, and granting provider grants, except for the state now, so what has to change is donations.
+The organizations still get federal, county, municipality, and grant provider grants, except for the state now, so what has to change is donations.
 Donations come from people like you and me.
 Some people who have or had a lot of money leave ongoing donations, even after they die.
 But not all of them do.
 I knew a guy like that, who was always a generous donor to several arts organizations.
 But he and his wife died, and he remembered some, but not all, of those organizations in his will.
 And at least one of the ones he stopped remembering operates on a shoestring.
 So they're in trouble now.

 My system is this: if I like an organization enough to go to its shows, I subscribe to its season, if it has one.
 If I subscribe, I donate.
 (And if it doesn't have a season, I donate anyway.)
 As I said, the donation is not uncommonly, or is most commonly, larger than the subscription price.
 I know that sounds nuts, but it has to be that way.
 Otherwise, they don't survive.
 And if you go to them, you'll hope very much that they do survive.